-We’ve 12 long term properties in the east end of the city leased from Your Homes Newcastle and Byker Community Trust.
+Our service provides 25 properties in the East End of the city leased from Your Homes Newcastle and Byker Community Trust.

-Referrals for our long and short term supported tenancies are usually made through Newcastle City Council’s Inclusion Unit based at the Housing Advice Centre.
-Referrals can also be made via health care professionals, probation staff and other housing providers.
+Referrals for our supported tenancies are usually made through Newcastle City Council’s Active Inclusion Unit based at the Housing Advice Centre.